tmtk75/tmtk75.github.io/_posts/2013-02-13-git-hub_subcommand_to_open_github_pages.md

 However, when we want to get a link, we have to sometimes dig into the target file clicking over and over.
 That's a bit stressful.

-Then, you may be happy if you install [git-hub][git-hub]. (now, this is only for MacOSX)
+Then, you may be happy if you install [git-hub][git-hub]. (now, this works only for MacOSX)

   [git-hub]: https://github.com/tmtk75/git-hub
   [mruby]: git://github.com/mruby/mruby.git

-When you want to open a page for a file at the bototm of deep source tree, then you alreadly know the filename, you can type as following using git-hub.
+When you want to open a page for a file at the deep bototm of source tree, then you alreadly know the filename, you can type as following using git-hub to directly open.

     $ git hub blob <part-of-filename>
 {:.terminal}